CBIIT/cellminercdb/www/files/guide.md

 ![Screenshot of CellMinerCDB Application](files/Slide03.jpg)

 #### Search IDs<a name="search"></a>
-This option is defined to help users looking for identifiers (genes, drugs, etc.) relative to a data source (see figure below).
-Once the user specifies the data source in the x-axis dataset, all available features with their ID are displayed for all data types.
-The user can scroll down the whole list or can search by feature name or drug mode of action MOA.
-The user can filter the features list by entering the data type abbreviation or prefix (exp, act, …) in the ID field.
+The purpose of this page is to list the identifiers (ID) that are available for comparison for the "x-Axis: Data set" chosen.
+Each Data set will have different types and amounts of data available..
+For the molecular data, the Data type and gene names (ID) are provided.
+For the drugs and compounds, the Data type (activity), identifiers (ID),  Drug name (when available), and Drug MOA (when available) are displayed.
+For the NCI-60 and NCI/DTP SCLC, the drug identifiers (ID) are NSC's.
+For the CCLE, GTRP, and CTRP, the drug identifiers are the Drug names.
+The results  are displayed as a table with 4 columns: Data type, ID, Drug Name, and Drug MOA The user can scroll down the whole  list of IDs, or search specific ID(s) by entering a value in the header of any column or Search textbox.
+For instance, if the user is looking for NCI60 ID for the drug Topotecan, he needs to select "NCI60" as the x-axis dataset and type "topotecan" in header of column "Drug name".
+The user can limit the search to drug IDs by entering "act" in header of  column "Data type"
-Figure 4
+See figure 4 below for example.

 ![Screenshot of CellMinerCDB Application](files/Slide04.jpg)

 #### Compare Patterns<a name="compare"></a>